 Find a podcast that helps you learn about yourself through others’ experiences, or anything that inspires personal growth.

 Journaling helps reduce anxiety, manage stress, and helps you cope with depression.
-Journaling lets you clarify your emotions and better understand your thoughts and feelings.
+This lets you clarify your emotions and better understand your thoughts and feelings–a huuugely crucial part of self care.

 There are SO many creative outlets to pursue these days.
 Even if you don’t consider yourself a creative person, there’s something out there for you if you just do some searching!